forrestguice/SuntimesWidget/README.md

 **Widget Features**

-The widget is resizable and has layouts for:
-* a 1x1 widget that displays EITHER the sunrise OR sunset time.
-* a 1x1 widget that displays BOTH the sunrise AND sunset times.
-* a 1x2 widget that displays the sunrise and sunset times, and displays the difference in rise and set times between today and tomorrow (or today and yesterday).
-* a 1x3 widget that displays the sunrise and sunset times, and displays the difference in the amount of daylight (in minutes) between today and tomorrow (or today and yesterday).

 The widget is themeable and provides:
 * a Dark theme (and dark w/ transparent background)
 * a Light theme (and light w/ transparent background)